russelllab/kinaseResistance/Create_SVG/Enhancements_May2023/README.md

 - Added Clickable hyperlinks
 - Cosmetic changes
   - changed position of the mouseover box to make hyperlinks more easily clickable
-  - changed rule how circle radii are determined. **Now** Circle radius is determined for categories with a decreasing number of entries, zum Beispiel categories with the most entries will have the biggest circle radius
+  - changed rule how circle radii are determined. **Now**: Circle radius is determined for categories with a decreasing number of entries, zum Beispiel categories with the most entries will have the biggest circle radius

 ## Changelog 10.
 May 2023